G00364769/Programming-for-Data-Analysis-Sem2/README.md

  - https://github.com/G00364769/Programming-for-Data-Analysis-Sem2

- - After going to url, Click to clone or Download Button
+ - Click to clone or Download Button

- - After Click it will display one bar in that click to Download Zip
+ - It will display one bar in that click to Download Zip

  - It will copy all file in zip folder